Kojo Tovalou Houénou: Paris and Dahomey

 In 1915, Houénou was given French citizenship, an extremely rare status in colonial Africa for people of African descent at that point, with fewer than 100 being citizens of France by 1920.
 By 1918, he was admitted into the bar association and became a minor celebrity in Paris, with rumors of relationships (most notably with French actress Cécile Sorel) published in the French papers.
 Houénou became involved with the French intellectual scene and tried to be active as a public intellectual, including the 1921 publication of a scientific study of phonetics and linguistics titled L’involution des métamorphoses et des métempsychoses de l’Univers – L’involution phonétique ou méditations sur les métamorphoses et les métempsychoses du langage.

 In late 1921, Houénou returned to Dahomey for the first time since he started his education in France in 1900.
-His father had been stripped of his position as advisor to the colonial government in 1903 and the French authority had a standing policy since about 1908 to limit his influence in the colony.
+His father had been stripped of his position as advisor to the colonial government in 1903 and the French authorities had a standing policy since about 1908 to limit his influence in the colony.
 Seeing the poverty that existed in the colony and particularly following the 1923 riots in Porto-Novo, Houénou gradually grew increasingly critical of the French administration.
 At this point he limited his efforts to change French administration of colonies and not to end the French colonial structure.
 His interest in Dahomey led him to form the organization Amitié franco-dahoméenne in 1923 in order to promote gradual reform of the French colonial administration.

 With this new focus, he changed the spelling of his last name from Quénum to Houénou, went by his traditional name Kojo rather than Marc, and claimed the royal title of Prince.
 Although he was the nephew of Béhanzin, the last independent king of Dahomey, his claims to be a Prince were dubious.
 Indeed, those claims were directly challenged in the later Knowlton divorce case in the United States.

 After returning to France in 1923, Houénou became the center of a large controversy regarding race in Paris.
 While having a drink at the El Garòn nightclub in Montmartre, Houénou was attacked by Americans who were angered by the presence of an African in the club.
 The club owner responded to the struggle by forcibly removing Houénou and another person of African descent from the club.
 The situation became a scandal with the French press and the French government denouncing what they considered attempts by Americans to impose racial segregation in France.
 While denouncing the Americans, the French press elevated the status of Kojo significantly, referring to him in one incident as "a kind of colored Pascal."
 Although prior to this point Houénou had taken a limited role in promoting reform of the French colonial administration, the incident appeared to change his approach and he began to promote self-rule of African colonies on equal terms with France.